renode/renode-docs/source/advanced/building_from_sources.md

 ## Creating packages

-The build script can create native packages only, i.e., you must run it on Windows to create an `.msi` installer package, on Linux for `.deb`, `.rpm` and `.pkg.tar.xz` packages or on macOS for the `.dmg` image.
+The build script can create native packages only, i.e., you must run it on Windows to create an `.exe` installer package, on Linux for `.deb`, `.rpm` and `.pkg.tar.xz` packages or on macOS for the `.dmg` image.

 There is also a separate procedure to create [Conda](https://docs.conda.io/en/latest/) packages, described in a [dedicated README](https://github.com/renode/renode/tree/master/tools/packaging/conda).